 State-based trails traversing Cudlee Creek Forest include the Heysen Trail, Mawson Trail and the Fox Creek mountain bike trails.
-These State based trails and a network of ForestrySA trails link with other visitor facilities and provide a range of recreational opportunities for forest visitors.28
+These State based trails and a network of ForestrySA trails link with other visitor facilities and provide a range of recreational opportunities for forest visitors.29 Horse riding is provided within other MLRF areas including the Mount Crawford Forest Reserves including the Kidman Trail.
+Horse riding is not permitted in Cudlee Creek Forest due to the large areas of Native Forest Reserve and extensive established single track mountain bike trails.